Sherlockboy/LaravelStore/README.md

 - When user removes product from cart, whole cart item will be deleted.
 So, that means that right now there is no way to decrease amount of product in cart which is obviously bad for UI/UX.

+## Notes about addresses

+ - User can have only one default address, so if you mark one address as default and save it, previous default address will be set as not-default.
+ - Delivery information is saved in order, even if it was placed by authorized user.
+So, delivery information will be preserved even if address will be deleted.
+ - In order to validate phone number format, custom validation rule was created - `\App\Rules\PhoneNumber`.